charlottegiseleweil/viewerTemplate/Readme_detailed.md

 # Customize viewer

-## Setting up the basemap and configurations
+## Configure basemap and parameters
 In `src/data/data.js`, there is a short config section to set the map parameters (initial location, zoom level, basemap) and choose whether or not to have infoButtons (that open a secundaryPanel with more text), download icons, etc for the map layers.
 The `chartIsLinkedTo` parameter specifiies the map layer to which the chart is linked (set datasetID), set to `null` if the chart should not be linked to the map (and then set chart data directly in the chart section).
 See also [CHART SECTION AAAAAAAA]()